EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 Read the [Symfony Form type reference](http://symfony.com/doc/current/reference/forms/types.html) to learn about all the available options, their usage and allowed values.

-> In addition to these options defined by EasyAdmin, you can pass any custom
+> In addition to these options defined by EasyAdmin, you can define any custom
-> option to the form fields.
+> option for the fields.
 This way you can create very powerful backend
 > customizations, as explained in the
 > [Advanced Design Customization] [advanced-design-customization] tutorial.